pyTooling/pyTooling/doc/DataStructures/Tree.rst

 ==============

 Each node has a reference to the tree's :term:`root node <root>`.
-The root node can also be considered the representative node of a tree and can be accessed via read-only property :py:attr:`~pyTooling.Tree.Node.Root`.
+The root node can also be considered the representative node of a tree and can be accessed via read-only property :attr:`~pyTooling.Tree.Node.Root`.

 When a node is assigned a new parent relation and this parent is a node in another tree, the root reference will change.
 (A.k.a. moving a branch to another tree.)

-The root node of a tree contains tree-wide data structures like the list of unique IDs (:py:attr:`~pyTooling.Tree.Node._nodesWithID`, :py:attr:`~pyTooling.Tree.Node._nodesWithoutID`).
+The root node of a tree contains tree-wide data structures like the list of unique IDs (:attr:`~pyTooling.Tree.Node._nodesWithID`, :attr:`~pyTooling.Tree.Node._nodesWithoutID`).
 By utilizing the root reference, each node can access these data structures by just one additional reference hop.

 .. code-block:: python